yisiox/tp/docs/UserGuide.md

 The astute user will notice that ability to scroll with keyboard is missing from the application's features.
 This feature will be implemented in an upcoming release as soon as possible.

+#### More Asset Details
+Some users may require greater detail about the assets to be recorded.
+We plan to add features to support adding more details to assets such as serial number, location, etc.

 ---{.double}